What is RCS messaging and how to use it in conversational messaging?

 Interface: RCS features a diverse range of interactive formats and media interfaces, such as image carousels, media cards, suggested replies, and branded logos and banners.

-Connected customers increasingly expect personalized, joined-up interactions that inform and add value.
-They also want more control over how they engage with brands, such as the ability to self-serve using automated buttons and AI chatbots.
+Today's connected customers increasingly expects personalized, joined-up interactions with the brands they use, that both inform and add value.
+They also want more control over how they engage with brands, such as having the ability to self-serve where possible.

-By integrating RCS chat with your backend systems, you can build unique customer profiles that help your business users more easily personalize the customer journey to drive brand loyalty and increase engagement of your RCS messaging.
-For example, you could use RCS chat to:
+By integrating RCS messaging with your backend systems, you can build unique customer profiles that help you to more easily personalize customer journeys, in turn driving higher brand loyalty and message engagement rates.
+For example, you could use RCS to:

 • Enhance promotional marketing: Share personalized offers that customers can redeem in-channel with a single button press.
 For instance, a restaurant might send free dessert vouches to consenting customers on their birthday, which can be saved for later by pressing “add to wallet.”